-Off the beaten track things to do in Ubud include scenic walks up valleys and mountain ridges just north of Campuhan River Valley, and for extra thrills you can plot a whole day up in the mountain village of Payangan.
-Here’s all the best nature attractions and activities around Ubud you ought to know!
+Off the beaten track, things to do in Ubud include scenic walks up mountain ridges, and for extra thrills, you can plot a whole day up in the mountain village of Payangan.
+Here are all the best natural attractions and activities around Ubud you ought to know.
 Bring drinking water and, definitely, a camera.

 - Highlights Of Bali Full-Day Tour